Bottom bracket: Pressed bearing standards

-Bicycle frames utilizing pressed bearing standards do not have any threads inside the bottom bracket shell.
-The bottom bracket is pressed directly into the frame.
-Using pressed in standards allows frame manufacturers greater flexibility in the frame design that many times offers greater stiffness and weight reductions, however many users are reporting creaking issues with these systems.
-The current pressed-bearing standards (and developed by) are: BB30 (Cannondale), PF30 (SRAM), BB90 & BB95 (Trek), BB86 & BB92 (Shimano), BB79 (Cervelo’s BBRight), and BB386EVO (FSA and BH bicycles).
-In BB30, BB90 & BB95 systems: the bearings are pressed directly into the frame.
-For PF30, BB86 & BB92, BB79, and BB386EVO; the bearing is housed in a nylon plastic cup that is pressed into the frame’s bottom bracket shell.
-Pressed in standards usually require two-piece cranksets where the spindle is attached to one of the crankarms.
-Due to fixed spindle length and diameter, crank sets designed for one pressed standard may not be compatible with another.
+In the BB30 (Cannondale), BB90 and BB95 (Trek) systems, the bearings are pressed directly into the frame.
+For PF30 (SRAM), BB86 and BB92 (Shimano), BB79 (Cervelo), and BB386EVO (FSA) the bearing is housed in a nylon plastic cup that is pressed into the frame’s bottom bracket shell.
+Pressed-in standards usually require two-piece cranksets where the spindle is attached to one of the crankarms, or at least a spindle which can be threaded through after the bearings have been mounted.
+Due to fixed spindle length and diameter, cranksets designed for one pressed standard may not be compatible with another.
 For example, a crankset made specifically for BB30 will not fit in a BB86 bottom bracket and frame.
-There are other instances where adapters can be used to fit a crankset made for one standard into another.
-For example, a Shimano (two piece Hollowtech II 24mm OD spindle) road crankset can fit into a BB30 bottom bracket shell (42mm ID) using aftermarket adapters.
+There are other instances where third-party adapters can be used to fit a crankset made for one standard into another.
+For example, a Shimano (two-piece Hollowtech II 24 mm outer diameter spindle) road crankset can fit into a BB30 bottom bracket shell (42 mm inner diameter) using aftermarket adapters.

+T47

+T47 is a size for bottom-brackets in 47mm with threads.
+This will account for enough room for an oversized axle, while also having enough room for big ball bearings, this in comparison to the traditional BSA in 34.6mm.

+A bottom-bracket made for 46mm pressfit can be threaded up to a fit for a 47mm bottom-bracket and will have approximately a 46mm inside diameter.

+The T47 standard had a shell width of 68mm.
+The T47a has a width of 77mm.
+The T47i has a width of 86.5mm.